saurabh-hirani/saurabh-hirani.github.io/_posts/2019-03-01-grequests-https.md

 [This](http://blog.hownowstephen.com/post/50743415449/gevent-tutorial) equally excellent post walks through examples to explain how you can use gevent and explains the importance of [monkey-patching](https://en.wikipedia.org/wiki/Monkey_patch) in gevent.
+Here's a good [intro](http://blog.pythonisito.com/2012/08/gevent-monkey-patch.html) to gevent's monkey patching.

 But at a very high level something like this happens:

-Life before gevent:
+When you do requests.get:

 1. Client opens a connection to the server
 2. The client sends the request.